VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 As for the license, everything on OpGuides **except**

-* The images, quotes, videos, and code that are marked as being from elsewhere or are dynamically loaded from other sources (YouTube, Twitter embeds, Javascript, and the like)
+* The images, quotes, videos, and code that are marked as being from elsewhere or are dynamically loaded from other sources (YouTube, Twitter embeds, JavaScript, and the like)

   {{< smalltext >}}**Why:** Nobody has the right to re-license another person's hard work{{< /smalltext>}}